martinandrovich/OpenCV-assignments/README.md

-# OpenCV-assignments
+# RCA Course Assignments
-OpenCV assignments for the RCA-VIS E19 course.
+AI, VIS and ROB assignments for the RB-RCA-E19 course.